Insality/defold-deployer/README.md

 - Nice naming builds to save history of product versions
 - Auto *bob.jar* downloading.
 Flag **use_latest_bob** for using always last version of *Defold*
 - Select Bob channel (stable/beta/alpha) and Defold build server via settings file
-- Use incremental value for last number in version (enable via _enable incremental version_)
+- Use incremental value for last number in version and android.version_code (enable via _enable incremental version_, _enable_incremental_android_version_code_)
-- Headless build && run for your unit-tests on CI
+- Headless build && run for your unit-tests on CI _[here example](https://github.com/Insality/druid/blob/develop/.github/workflows/ci-workflow.yml#L20)_
 - Add additional info to *game.project*: *project.commit_sha* and *project.build time*
+- Can use pre and post build hooks
 - Android Instant build in one command (`deployer abr --instant`)
 - Redownload dependencies, if they are corrupted